Head Gaskets 101: What They Are and How They Work in Your Vehicle

 Symptoms of a Head Gasket

 The engine relies on three essential fluids: fuel, coolant, and engine oil.
-All fluids can enter or exit the combustion chamber if the seal is broken.
+If the seal is broken, all fluids can enter or exit the combustion chamber.

 You may notice some or all of the following:

-• Overheating: caused by a lack or reduction of refrigerant.
-Also caused by the entry of hydrocarbons into the cooling system.
+• Overheating is caused by a lack or reduction of refrigerant and by the entry of hydrocarbons into the cooling system.

 • White, blue, or grey smoke indicates that refrigerant or oil has entered the combustion chamber.

-• Loss of Power: Due to a shortage of compression, splashing, loss of power, and reduced fuel efficiency occur.
+• Loss of Power: A shortage of compression causes splashing, loss of power, and reduced fuel efficiency.

 • Colorless Oil: Oil that looks like milk chocolate indicates that the coolant is mixing with the oil in the engine.